My Story as Jaco Swart the physiotherapist

 The physiotherapist will focus on the body’s main structures of bone, muscle, ligaments and tendons along with the connected systems of the heart, circulation and lungs.
 Treatment is tailored to the individual based on their initial assessment.
 Exercise plans and advice are routinely given following the treatment, and the number of treatments will vary depending on the patient’s progress in recovery.

-Practising Physiotherapy in Pretoria
+Practicing Physiotherapy in Pretoria

 Our practices are fully equipped with the newest technologies and treatment rooms to allow our experienced physiotherapists to treat all musculoskeletal conditions.
 Above all, our patients will be assessed to identify the cause of their condition so that the treatment can be targeted, appropriate and effective.